-Suppose that the two channels are controlled by competing broadcasters.
+Suppose that the two channels are controlled by competiting broadcasters.
 In standard fashion, we model competition as a two stage game.
 In Stage 1, each broadcaster chooses what type of program to broadcast, if any.
-In Stage 2, given the programs offered, each broadcaster chooses a level of advertising. or equivalently, a per viewer advertising price.14 We study the Subgame Perfect Nash equilibrium of this game.
-In the terminology of the two-sided markets literature, the broadcasters are platforms.
-Their goal is to get the two sides of the market "on board": they need to deliver viewers to advertisers, and they need to get advertisers to pay for the programming that attracts the viewers.15
+In Stage 2, given the programs offered, each broadcaster chooses a level of advertising.16 We study the Subgame Perfect Nash equilibrium of this game.17